 Because LFMWC has no authority to manage a common interest development because its only purpose is limited to the delivery of water to the Lake Francis Estates development, as established in Section One of the Articles, it cannot be an association under the Davis-Stirling Common Interest Development Act.

 No and No. Neither LFMWC's Articles of Incorporation or its Bylaws allow for any oversight over Lake Francis Estates ACC or its CC&Rs.
-Additionally the Articles of Incorporation specifically state that "the only purpose for which this corporation is formed is to develop. distribute, supply or deliver water for irrigation or domestic use, or both, to its members or shareholders, at actual cost, plus necessary expenses."
+Additionally the Articles of Incorporation specifically state that "The only lawful act or activity, for which this corporation is formed, is to develop, distribute, supply, or deliver water for irrigation or domestic use, or both, to its members at actual cost, plus necessary expenses."

 This shows that the only relationship between LFMWC and the Lake Francis Estates development is that LFMWC supplies drinking water to the Lake Francis Estates development.